Silent Running

-Silent Running is a 1972 American environmental-themed science fiction film.
-It is the directorial debut of Douglas Trumbull, and stars Bruce Dern, Cliff Potts, Ron Rifkin, and Jesse Vint.
+Silent Running is a 1972 American ecological-themed science fiction film.
+It is the directorial debut of Douglas Trumbull, and stars Bruce Dern, Cliff Potts, Ron Rifkin and Jesse Vint.

 Plot

-In the future, all plant life on Earth has become extinct due to an unexplained cause.
-As many specimens as possible have been preserved in a series of enormous greenhouse-like geodesic domes attached to large cargo spaceships, forming part of a fleet of eight "American Airlines Space Freighters", stationed outside the orbit of Saturn.
+In the future, all forests on Earth have become extinct from careless environmental exploitation.
+As many specimens as possible have been preserved in a series of enormous greenhouse-like geodesic domes serving as closed ecological systems attached to large cargo spaceships, forming part of a fleet of eight "American Airlines Space Freighters", stationed outside the orbit of Saturn.

 Freeman Lowell, one of four crewmen, is the resident botanist and ecologist on one of these ships, the Valley Forge.
 He carefully maintains a variety of plants for their eventual return to Earth and the reforestation of the planet.
 He spends most of his time in the domes, cultivating the crops and attending to the animal life.

 The crew of each ship receives orders to jettison and destroy their domes and return the freighters to commercial service.
 After four of the six Valley Forge domes are jettisoned and destroyed with nuclear charges, Lowell rebels and opts to save his ship's plants and animals.
-He kills Wolf, one of his crewmates who arrives to plant explosives in his favorite dome, and his right leg is seriously injured in the process.
+He kills John Wolf, one of his crewmates who arrives to plant explosives in his favorite dome, and his right leg is seriously injured in the process.
 He then jettisons and triggers the destruction of the other remaining dome to trap and kill the remaining two crewmen.

-Enlisting the aid of the ship's three service robots, Lowell stages a fake premature explosion as a ruse and sends the Valley Forge careening toward Saturn in an attempt to hijack the ship and flee with the last forest dome.
+Enlisting the aid of the ship's three service robots, Lowell stages a fake premature explosion as a ruse and sends the Valley Forge speeding toward Saturn in an attempt to hijack the ship and flee with the last forest dome.
 He then reprograms the drones to perform surgery on his leg and sets the Valley Forge on a risky course through Saturn's rings.
 Later, as the ship endures the rough passage, Drone 3 is lost, but the ship and its remaining dome emerge relatively undamaged on the other side of the rings.
 Lowell gives the surviving drones the names Dewey (Drone 1) and Huey (Drone 2), while the lost Drone 3 is named Louie (a nod to Disney characters Huey, Dewey, and Louie).